 A Division 1 swimmer at Rice University, Kristick used to hit the pool twice a day, six times a week, putting in 10,000-yard workouts.
 But after graduating, three years went by where she did nothing.
 “I was out of shape and started running to change my lifestyle.
 That’s when I found triathlon,” she says.

-Like most first time triathletes Kristick started out with intentions to just do her best and enjoy the day.
+Like most first-time triathletes, Kristick started out with intentions to just do her best and enjoy the day.
 Going pro wasn’t on her mind on that day, her only goal was to have fun.
 “In most all of my races, things don’t go my way,” she says.
 “I’ve learned to just keep going no matter what, because you might surprise yourself!”
-In addition to being inspired by the rush of racing, Kristick is also drawn to other women in the sport.
+In addition to being inspired by the rush of racing, Kristick is also inspired by other women in the sport.
 “There are so many amazing women who work their butts off.
 They have families, work full time and still race like gazelles,” she says.
 “These are the superwomen who inspire me on a daily basis.”

 Story by Lisa Barnes

 For more inspirational stories, training, and race-day tips, visit IRONMAN.com.